 Accounting for U.S. Real Exchange Rate Changes

-This study measures the proportion of U.S. real exchange rate movements that can be accounted for by movements in the relative prices of nontraded goods.
-The decomposition is done at all possible horizons that the data allow--from one month up to 30 years.
-The accounting is performed with five different measures of nontraded-goods prices and real exchange rates, for exchange rates of the United States relative to a number of other high-income countries in each case.
-The outcome is surprising: relative prices of nontraded goods appear to account for almost none of the movement of U.S. real exchange rates.
+This study measures the proportion of U.S. real exchange rate movements that can be accounted for by movements in the relative prices of non-traded goods.
+The decomposition is done at all possible horizons that the data allow--from one month up to thirty years.
+The accounting is performed with five different measures of non-traded goods prices and real exchange rates, for exchange rates of the U.S. relative to a number of other high income countries in each case.
+The outcome is surprising--relative prices of non-traded goods appear to account for almost none of the movement of U.S. real exchange rates.
+This pattern appears to be true even during fixed nominal exchange rate episodes.
 Special attention is paid to the U.S. real exchange rate with Japan.
-The possibility of mismeasurement of traded-goods prices is explored.
+The possibility of mismeasurement of traded goods prices is explored.

 Suggested Citation: Suggested Citation